rmsj/php-test/README.md

 directory but not above the defined root.
 It should also support passing an array of file extensions to filter by.

 ## Delivery
-* Please take a fork of this repository and commit to it as much possible as you can, supplying the URL to your fork when complete.
+* Please take a fork of this repository and commit to it as much as possible, supplying the URL to your fork when complete.
 * The test should take no longer than 2 hours to complete.
 Please stop once you have reached this point.